Using Comparable Sales

 No matter how attractive and polished your house, buyers will be comparing its price with everything else on the market.
-Your best guide is a record of what the buying public has been willing to pay in the past few months for property in your neighborhood similar to yours.
+Your best guide is getting your homes value using our CMA tool.

-We will furnish data on those “comps”, and analyze them for a suggested listing price; the decision of the actual listing price is always yours.
+The CMA will provide you with data on “comps” so you can analyze them for a more accurate listing price.
 The list of comparable sales, along with data about other houses in your neighborhood presently on the market, is used for a “Comparative Market Analysis (CMA).”
 To help in estimating a possible sale price for your house, the analysis will also include data on nearby houses that failed to sell in the past few months, along with their list prices.

 In the normal home sale, a CMA is probably enough to let you set a proper price.
 A formal written appraisal (which may cost a few hundred dollars) can be useful if you have unique property, or if there hasn’t been much activity in your area recently, or if co-owners disagree about price, and any other circumstance that makes it difficult to put a value on your property.

 In setting the list price for your home, you should be aware of a buyer’s frame of mind.
 Based on a list of houses for sale in your neighborhood (online search results that you’ve found yourself or from your CMA), buyers will determine which houses they want to view.
 Consider the following pricing factors:

 Fair market value attracts buyers, overpricing never does.

 The first two weeks of marketing are crucial.

 The market never lies, but it can change its mind.

 If you set the price too high, your house won’t be picked for viewing, even though it may be much nicer than others in the area.

 If you price too low, you’ll generate a lot more activity and might end up with multiple offers which will drive the price up.
 Remember, you don’t have to accept any offers, even if they are at your list price.